OngrassTech/scape/README.md

-Just a simple and clean maze game with fluent animation and pleasing aesthetics.
+A simple and clean maze game with fluent animations and pleasing aesthetics.